Pedro-Appel/aubay-tech-talks/java-resilience4j-lab/README.md

 Welcome to the TechTalk hands-on lab!
 In this session, we’ll be enhancing an existing Java application with resilience patterns using the Resilience4j library.
 Resilience4j is a lightweight fault tolerance library.
-We will cover the implementation of various resilience patterns including Circuit Breaker, Rate Limiter, Timelimiter, and Retry.
+We will cover the implementation of various resilience patterns including Circuit Breaker, Rate Limiter, Time limiter, and Retry.

 ## Prerequisites